dokku/dokku-mariadb/README.md

-mariadb:connect <name>           Connect via mariadb to a mariadb service mariadb:create <name>            Create a mariadb service with environment variables mariadb:destroy <name>           Delete the service and stop its container if there are no links left mariadb:export <name> > <file>   Export a dump of the mariadb service database mariadb:expose <name> [port]     Expose a mariadb service on custom port if provided (random port otherwise) mariadb:import <name> < <file>   Import a dump into the mariadb service database
+mariadb:connect <name>           Connect via mariadb to a mariadb service mariadb:create <name>            Create a mariadb service with environment variables mariadb:destroy <name>           Delete the service and stop its container if there are no links left mariadb:enter <name> [command]   Enter a running couchdb service or run a command mariadb:export <name> > <file>   Export a dump of the mariadb service database mariadb:expose <name> [port]     Expose a mariadb service on custom port if provided (random port otherwise) mariadb:import <name> < <file>   Import a dump into the mariadb service database